Best Forex Broker in Pakistan (2026) Best Forex Broker in Pakistan (2026)

 Two authorities govern financial activity in Pakistan:

-- Securities and Exchange Commission of Pakistan (SECP): Oversees capital markets, investment firms, and securities brokers.
-There are currently 334 SECP-registered brokers in Pakistan, but none of them are licensed to offer retail spot forex or CFD trading to the public.
+• Securities and Exchange Commission of Pakistan (SECP): Oversees capital markets, investment firms, and securities brokers.
+SECP regulates licensed securities brokers in the Pakistani market.
+However, it does not currently license firms to provide retail spot forex or CFD trading services.

 The SBP is specifically responsible for physical currency exchange, meaning what happens at a bank counter or money exchange kiosk.
 That is separate from speculative forex trading on MT4 or MT5.
 These are two distinct activities, and conflating them is a common source of confusion.

 SBP Advisory (2022): The SBP issued warnings against several platforms including OctaFX and Easy Forex for operating without authorization under the Foreign Exchange Regulation Act (FERA).
-This did not constitute a blanket ban on forex trading.
+The advisory targeted specific unauthorized entities rather than introducing a general prohibition on retail forex trading.
 It targeted specific unlicensed marketing operations.
 Traders using properly regulated international brokers operate in a different category.

 Shariah Compliance and Islamic Accounts